ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 In the LOW range NNPA ratio it has increasing trend for PUBLIC SECTOR BANKS while slight decreasing for PRIVATE SECTOR BANKS.

-Over all if PUBLIC SECTOR BANKS lend more term loans then there NNPA will increase only in LOW range
+Over all if PUBLIC SECTOR BANKS lend more term loans then there NNPA will increase only in LOW range.

 _________________________________________________________________________________________________________________________________________
 #### Bank group and NNPA ratio bracket wise variation of NNPA ratio with Priority Sector advances to total advances ratio

 ![2](https://user-images.githubusercontent.com/76644910/124776030-bd3fea80-df5c-11eb-9319-7b6430e6037a.png)

 NNPA ratio for banks with HIGH NNPA ratio in PUBLIC SECTOR BANK group increases quite significantly with increase in loan to priority sectors.
 This means for them more loan get default in priority sector.

 NNPA ratio for banks with MID NNPA ratio in PUBLIC SECTOR BANK group decreases quite significantly with increase in loan to priority sectors.
 This means these banks are efficient in recovering loan/NPA from priority sector.

 For PRIVATE SECTOR BANK group there is not much trend between NNPA ratio and loan to priority sector.

 _________________________________________________________________________________________________________________________________________
 #### Bank group and NNPA ratio bracket wise variation of NNPA ratio with Unsecured advances to total advances ratio

 ![3](https://user-images.githubusercontent.com/76644910/124776073-c761e900-df5c-11eb-9bb6-95ad31314d82.png)

-NNPA ratio for banks with HIGH NNPA ratio in both PRIVATE and PUBLIC SECTOR BANK group and LOW NNPA ratio in PRIVATE SECTOR BANK group decreases moderately with increase in unsecured loans.
+For banks with HIGH NNPA ratio in both PRIVATE and PUBLIC SECTOR BANK group and LOW NNPA ratio in PRIVATE SECTOR BANK group NNPA ratio decreases moderately with increase in unsecured loans.

 This means for these banks loan recovery is good for unsecured loans.
 It also indicates bank put more effort and resources in recovering unsecured loan.

 _________________________________________________________________________________________________________________________________________
 #### Bank group and NNPA ratio bracket wise variation of NNPA ratio with Capital Market Sector advances to total advances ratio